chillcicada/MySchoolwork/src/cpp1f/README.md

 > i also provide a vs sln file for visual studio users if you don't want to build in cli. run `just xmake` to generate the sln file.

+this repo is built under the windows environment, in unix-like environment, you need `conio.h` to build.

 ## development

 > it's advised to use the same toolchain as the build environment.